panoptesDev/Safecoin/docs/src/clusters.md

     --limit-ledger-size
 ```

-All four `--trusted-validator`s are operated by Solana
+All four `--trusted-validator`s are operated by Safecoin